 Benefits of multiple site rotation

-All residents will have regular patients that they follow in the General Internal Medicine Continuity Clinic in the state-of-the-art Outpatient Care Center at the UIC Medical Center.
+All residents will have regular patients that they follow in the General Internal Medicine Continuity Clinic in the state-of-the-art Outpatient Care Center at UI Health.

 However, these patients will only be seen in clinic during those months while rotating on Internal Medicine.
 When one resident is rotating with Emergency Medicine, the other resident from the same class sees these clinic patients.
 All IM/EM Residents have clinic on Wednesday mornings.
 This clinic is precepted by Dr. Anne Polick, a member of the General Internal Medicine Faculty and honorary member of the IM/EM residency.